Overheated Tap Water Can Cause Serious Injuries

 The causes of scalding injuries are technical and complicated.
 If your child or a loved one has been injured by scalding hot water in a bathtub or shower, Montlick and Associates, Attorneys at Law, can examine what happened and advise you on your rights and options.

-At Montlick & Associates, Attorneys at Law, our firm has more than thirty-two years of experience representing the rights and interests of clients injured in a variety of accidents from all across Georgia.
+At Montlick & Associates, Attorneys at Law, our firm has more than 35 years of experience representing the rights and interests of clients injured in a variety of accidents from all across Georgia.

 To schedule your free consultation to speak with one of our attorneys, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333).
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.